LLNL/saltatlas/README.md

 -b [long int] Batch size (0 is full batch mode).
 -g [string] Path to a query ground truth file.
 -o [string] Path to store query results.
+-x [string] If specified, transfer an already constructed index from this path to path 'z' at the begining.
 ```